Neuro-Dynamics/LCZero-Stuff/README.md

 ## LC Brain Surgeon

 This is a simple Python script that will take two nets and interpolate their Residual, Policy and Value nets independently using a linear interpolation value.
-This is more abitious and complex than the simple transplantation of the original experiment, and has not yet been tested out.
+This is more ambitious and complex than the simple transplantation of the original experiment, and has not yet been tested out.

 Have fun!